 “If you’re going to let other people join in that experience,” he says, “you better make sure they meet the standards of what you’re doing.
 And that standard shouldn’t just be to poke the customer to get them to spend more money.”

-“It’s the whole idea of optimizing the exact right product recommendation and search for one individual,” says Garneau, “but also making sure we show stuff that makes us money for that one individual transaction.
-One of the reasons people don’t make money in eCommerce is they’re not showing the right stuff.”
+“It’s the whole idea of optimizing the exact right product recommendation and search for one individual,” says Hoyne, “but also making sure we show stuff that makes us money for that one individual transaction.
+One of the reasons people don’t make money in ecommerce is they’re not showing the right stuff.”

 In exchange for a personalized experience, many customers will provide more data.